ResearchCollective/dao-help/README.md

 ## Intro to Collab19: NodeRed based DAO Ops bot system

 Spin up your own Aragon DAO system inside of telegram using Abridged account contracts and an Aragon DAO framework!
-See Collab19 here as an example of what to anticipate: <https://t.me/collab19_bot>
+See the Research Collective Bot here as an example of what to anticipate: <https://t.me/ResearchCollectiveBot>

 The Collab19 DAO template uses [Node-Red](https://nodered.org/), an open source visual development environment.